andrew/nesbitt.io/_posts/2025-12-26-how-uv-got-so-fast.md

 Some of uv's speed comes from Rust.
 But not as much as you'd think.
 Several key optimizations could be implemented in pip today:

 **HTTP range requests for metadata.** [Wheel files](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) are zip archives, and zip archives put their file listing at the end. uv tries PEP 658 metadata first, falls back to HTTP range requests for the zip central directory, then full wheel download, then building from source.
 Each step is slower and riskier.
 The design makes the fast path cover 99% of cases.
-This is HTTP protocol work, not Rust.
+None of this requires Rust.

 **Parallel downloads.** pip downloads packages one at a time. uv downloads many at once.
 This is concurrency, not language magic.